vohi/minicoin/README.md

     communicator: optional # the communicator vagrant should use
     shared_folders: optional # set to "disabled" to turn folder sharing off
+    os: optional # 'windows' or 'mac', overrides auto detection
+    provider: optional # specify which provider should always be used to run this box
 ```

 There is only one `Vagrantfile` which contains the vagrant configuration